Integralist/Stark/README.md

 The components encapsulate their own logic for handling viewport dimensions.

+## Extra output in our CSS?

+In our simplified example it would look like there is a lot of code being generated, but this is because our examples are bad.

+In a real project, the styles don't change that much when moving up the break-points.
+For example, a brand logo will generally look the same across all break-points with the exception that it might be floated or positioned different on desktop sized device compared to the rest of the devices you're testing against.

+So don't take the generated CSS output from this repo as a representation of your own project.

 ## JavaScript Design

 The basic API is based off of the [Aura.js](https://github.com/aurajs/aura) project, but 99% of that API is not replicated here.